JamesLiame/termine/README.md

 ## Installing
 Go to this repository and get to `Releases/`

-you should be able to download files
+you should be able to download files :trollface: